yegor256/blog/_posts/2023/jan/2023-01-19-layout-of-tests.md

 ```

 While this test is much better, thanks to [Hamcrest](https://www.hamcrest.org)
-assertions (how to name test methods --- is a separate
+assertions (how to name test methods---is a separate
 story explained in detail [here](https://stackoverflow.com/questions/155436/)):

 ```java